|Founded||Founded c. 1970 in or near South Lawndale: Marshall Square|

 The Cullerton Deuces started in probably the year 1970 in the Marshall Square section of the South Lawndale neighborhood at the corner of Cullerton and Washtenaw.
 The Cullerton Deuces are actually a spin off or offshoot of the Morgan Deuces from over in East Pilsen at 18th and Morgan.
 One of the young Morgan Deuces moved to this area and started his own gang called the “Cullerton Deuces” and adopted to the same colors of grey and white and the same symbols as the Morgan Deuces that date all the way back to the early 1950s in the West Loop neighborhood.
 The Deuces’ first enemies were the 24th and Rockwell and 18th and California Satan Disciples, Ridgeway Lords, Two Sixs, Two Two Boys and Racine Boys.
 One of the biggest enemies for the Deuces was the Two Two Boys because the Two Two Boys were right there at Cermak and California which was only a few blocks away.
 Another big enemy of Cullerton Deuces was Ambrose because Ambrose killed a Deuce named “Shanker.”
 The best friends of the Cullerton Deuces were the Latin Kings, Artistic Stone Kents and the Villa Lobos.

 In the year 1981, the Cullerton Deuces joined the People Nation alliance because more gangs were being invited into the Folk and People alliances and because their cousin gang the Insane Deuces had also joined the People Nation that same year.
 Now the Cullerton Deuces were drawing closer to the Latin Kings, Latin Counts and Bishops as allies.
-It was also at this point in time in the very early 1980s that the Cullerton Deuces managed to absorb a gang called the “TNT Boys” who were known to be tough brawlers this caused the Deuce’s turf to expand from California Ave to Rockwell Street and 19th Street down to Cermak Road.
-The Deuces then had a nice set at 21st and Washtenaw.
+It was also at this point in time in the very early 1980s that the Cullerton Deuces managed to absorb a party crew called the “TNT Boys” who were known to be tough brawlers.
+“Crank,” the leader of the TNT Boys made the decision for his crew to join the Deuces after problems with the Satan Disciples became a major issue.
+The absorption of the TNT Boys caused the Deuce’s turf to expand from California Ave to Rockwell Street and 19th Street down to Cermak Road.
+The Deuces then had a nice section at 21st and Washtenaw.
 At the edge of their territory were the Two Two Boys at Cermak and California which the Deuces tried to claim that corner as their own as well this resulted in a bloody gang war in the 1980s between the two gangs.

 In the year 1992, the cousin gang to the Cullerton Deuces the Insane Deuces flipped alliances joining the Folk Nation which caused a riff between both Deuce organizations, some even say there was a war, however, both gangs were on opposite sides of the city, for two years these hard feelings were felt until events went down in 1994 that brought the two back close together.